Neurosciences clinical trials

 Epilepsy.
 Brain tumors.
 Migraines.
 Our researchers are searching for new, more effective treatments for children and adolescents with these neurological conditions and more, and clinical trials are key to advancing that work.

-Our Neuroscience research teams not only collaborate with local organizations such as Children's Research Institute and the Medical College of Wisconsin, but they also work with children’s hospitals across the country to enhance the care for pediatric neurological disorders.
-Neurosurgical research is conducted in collaboration with the Neuroscience Research Laboratory, a division of Neurosurgery at the Medical College of Wisconsin.
+Our Neurosciences research teams not only collaborate with local organizations such as Children's Research Institute and The Medical College of Wisconsin, but they also work with children's hospitals across the country to enhance the care for pediatric neurological disorders.
+Neurosurgical research is conducted in collaboration with the Neurosciences Research Laboratory, a division of Neurosurgery at The Medical College of Wisconsin.
 The lab occupies more than 25,000 square feet of space and employs eight doctorate-level researchers and 20 support staff for federally and privately funded research.

 The Institutional Review Board at Children's Hospital carefully reviews all studies to ensure our patients' safety.
 Recent clinical trials have included: